pydanny/daniel-blog-fasthtml/posts/2024/2024-08-jupyter-cheatsheet.md

 title: Jupyter Cheatsheet
 ---

-_A list of tips and tricks for working with Jupyter Notebooks._

 ## Debug with the %debug magic command

 If you have an error that's challenging to debug, activate debugger in post-mortem mode.
 In the cell underneath the error, create a new cell with this error